jdalrymple/gitbeaker/README.md

 #### Non JSON/Text Responses

 For responses such as file data that may be returned from the API, the data is exposed as a buffer.
-For example when trying to write a file, this can be done like:
+For example, when trying to write a file, this can be done like:

 ```javascript
 let bufferedData = await api.Jobs.downloadLatestArtifactFile(project.id, "test", "job_test);